“The final weapon is the brain; all else is supplemental.”

 Below is a tale of my personal struggle with mental health and the lessons learned from the journey in the valley to the peak of the mountain.
-It’s a slight departure from the usual ‘REP content pertaining to A&S, but that’s where I think it’s valuable.
-The hope here is to provide contextual content from which parallels to your own circumstances can be analyzed – and bettered – to create a more resilient foundation for performance.
+It’s a slight departure from the usual ‘REP content pertaining to A&S, but that’s why I think it’s valuable.
+The hope here is to provide contextual content from which parallels to your own circumstances can be made to help you create a more resilient foundation for performance.
 Take it or leave it.

 You must remain devoted to your mission

-Preparation for Assessment & Selection (A&S) fanatically dominated my existence for one year, with no fewer than six years preceding it of calculated posturing, goal setting, sport-specific physical conditioning, and simply being the right person for the job when the dust settled and the assessment process had run its course.
+Preparation for Assessment & Selection (A&S) fanatically dominated my existence for one year.
+The six years before that were a period of calculated posturing, goal setting, and sport-specific physical conditioning.
+I was simply aiming to be the best person for the job once the dust settled.

 Sacrifices will be made; it comes with devotion to your mission

 The physical, spiritual, mental, moral, intellectual, and emotional aspects of life were all refined and directed towards a specific objective.
-The objective was my entire focus, consumed all energies, and permeated my entire existence.
-The objective was pursued with an intensity and laser-like focus that few could observe, understand, or appreciate (wouldn’t want them to necessarily anyway).
+That objective was my sole focus.
+It consumed all my energies, and permeated my entire existence.
+The objective was pursued with an intensity and laser-like concentration that few could observe, understand, or appreciate (I wouldn’t necessarily want them to anyway).

-To the outside observer, this precisely crafted existence did not make much sense, as people were often left in wonder at the countless early morning rucks for long distance under heavy weight, long endurance runs, extremely limited alcohol consumption, strict diet enforcement, easy disregard of social obligations in favor of training, and constant self-assessment and refinement of physical capability and performance.
+To the outside observer, this precisely crafted existence did not make much sense.
+They were often left in wonder at the countless early morning long-distance rucks under heavyweight and at the long endurance runs.
+At the extremely limited alcohol consumption, strict diet enforcement, and at the easy disregard of social obligations in favor of training.
+At the constant self-assessment and refinement of physical capability and performance.

 Others’ confusion or dismay was welcome, as there is no need to seek acceptance “outside the guild,” or from anyone who does not understand the Cause and the Great Struggle required to achieve it.
 To the outside observer, this man was a machine incapable of failure, or fatigue, or faltering.
 This man drove on with a relentless and vigorous disregard for anything that did not contribute to the objective.
 Everything was possible; nothing was impossible; it was the Cause or bust.